 Finally, you don’t get any utensils, so expect to eat with your hands and get messy - but if you insist, they will bring you a plastic form and knife.

 Our server was great.
 He was friendly and attentive.
-He made sure we got our food on time and refilled our drinks quickly.
+He ensured we got our food on time and refilled our drinks quickly.
 Tips are expected, like any other restaurant.

-This is a big production show with as many as 75 actors, 20 horses, a lot of weapons, and a large arena.
+This big production show has as many as seventy-five actors, twenty horses, weapons, and a large arena.

-The knights start the tournament in friendly competition.
-First, we witnessed some awesome sword fights - with sparks flying on contact and shield clanking when hit.
+The knights start the tournament in a friendly competition.
+First, we witnessed some awesome sword fights - with sparks flying on contact and shields clanking when hit.
 Then we enjoyed jousting matches with horsemen knocked off their horses.
 When a knight wins a fight, he goes around throwing flowers to his section.

 We also watched a falconer showing off the grace and obedience of her Falcon.

 Later, the tournament turned more ominous when a neighboring king requested the princes as a prize.
 The champion knight had to defend the princes’ honor and vanquish the offending knight.

-The show was very entertaining with some audience participation.
+The show was very entertaining, with some audience participation.
 We really did not feel the passage of time.
-The only low moment in my opinion happened towards the middle of the show.
-A lone horseman spent a lot of time showing off his horse dancing and prancing to great music.
+The only low moment, in my opinion, happened towards the middle of the show.
+A lone horseman spent much time showing off his horse, dancing, and prancing to great music.
 Don’t get me wrong, the horse was magnificent, but this act was way too long.
-I am only guessing that they probably needed this intermission to prepare for the next act.
+I am guessing they probably needed this intermission to prepare for the next act.

 This description was deliberately kept brief to avoid spoiling the fun and surprises for everyone.

 Value for the money

 This dinner and tournament are a little on the pricy side.
-You pay $57 for standard tickets and you can add $10 or $20 for the royalty packages.
+You pay $67 for standard tickets, and you can add $10 or $20 for the royalty packages.
 But keep in mind that you are paying for a 4-course meal and a show.

 Buena Park, CA 90620